-Just by looking at the plug of an analog headphone cable, we can determine many of its properties, such as whether it supports a microphone, whether it supports stereo signals, and whether it supports balanced connections.
+By looking at the plug of an analog headphone cable, we can determine its properties, such as whether it supports a microphone, stereo signals, and balanced connections.

 As cool as these things are to know, however, thanks to the CTIA standard, consumers aren’t required to know any of this to effectively use 3.5mm headphones, which are by far the most common type.

 Are you confused about headphone jacks and plugs?

 Despite Apple’s continuous effort to kill off the analog headphone jack, this interface is still proving resilient.

 There is some merit to Apple’s approach, inconvenient as it may be during the transitioning period.

 The all-digital Lightning connector is capable of transferring more data than an analog 3.5mm cable, it can power the device it’s connected to, enable active noise canceling without the need for batteries, and so much more.

 But we’re not here to talk about the Lightning cable.
 Instead, this article will focus on the differences between the many types of analog headphone plugs.

 We’ll focus on the plugs (the parts on the ends of headphone cables) rather than the jacks (the connectors that the plugs are inserted into) since they’re much easier to distinguish visually.